NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 <h1>Installation and Introductory Tutorial</h1>
-This page walks you through installing OpenStudio, the basics of the applications, and the basic workflow.
+This page walks you through installing OpenStudio and the basic workflow.

 ## Installation Instructions
-OpenStudio is supported on 64-bit versions of Windows 7 &ndash; Windows 10, OS X 10.9 &ndash; 10.10, and Ubuntu 14.04 and 16.04.
+OpenStudio is supported on 64-bit versions of Windows 7 &ndash; Windows 10, OS X 10.9 &ndash; 10.10, and Ubuntu 16.04.
 OpenStudio supports the latest EnergyPlus release which is bundled with the OpenStudio installer.
 The [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) lists specific versions of EnergyPlus and other dependencies for each version of OpenStudio.
 ###Installation Steps
-__Download and install SketchUp__

-1. The OpenStudio SketchUp Plug-in requires [SketchUp](https://help.sketchup.com/en/downloading-older-versions) (not available for Linux).
-Check the [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) for the particular version of SketchUp required.

 __Download and install OpenStudio__

 1. Login to the [OpenStudio website](https://www.openstudio.net/downloads).
 Create an account if you don't have one.
 EnergyPlus and OpenStudio now share a password.
 2. Click "Downloads" at the top of the page.
 3. Choose the installer that matches your operating system.
 The OpenStudio package contains the following components:
-    - OpenStudio Application
     - EnergyPlus
-    - SketchUp Plug-in
-    - DView
-    - Parametric Analysis Tool (PAT)
     - Ruby API
     - C# API
     - Command Line Interface